UNT launches NetDragon Digital Research Centre

 Digital Train Limited, one of the many companies owned by NetDragon’s founder Dejian Liu, provided $500,000 as startup funding to launch the centre and provide seed money for initiatives.
 The centre is designed to provide unique opportunities for student internships and faculty training, sponsored research across multiple disciplines, technology development and deployment of online courses to further enrich student learning experiences.

 “As a Tier One research university, we are constantly looking for ways to grow and improve our research.
-Through the NetDragon Digital Research Centre, our faculty and students will develop next generation technologies to improve our students’ success,” President Neal Smatresk said.
+Through the NetDragon Digital Research Centre, our faculty and students will develop next generation technologies to improve our students’ success,” President Neal Smatresk says.
 “They also will receive support to conduct research related to other emerging and evolving technologies, industries and innovations.
 The centre will support digital-first researchers from all disciplines who may make discoveries with the capability of revolutionizing industry.”

 The centre will be led by Thomas D. Parsons, a professor of learning technologies and founding director of UNT’s Computational Neuropsychology and Simulations Lab.